open menu icon

 Each feature is focused on accuracy and trust, so you can confidently estimate your LSAC GPA before submitting your law school application.

-Unlike many other GPA tools like 7sage, this calculator focuses solely on LSAC GPA conversion, avoiding unnecessary steps or unrelated grading systems that can confuse.
+Unlike general GPA tools, this calculator focuses exclusively on LSAC GPA conversion, avoiding unrelated grading systems that can cause confusion.

 Use this GPA estimator for:

 This LSAC GPA estimator helps students at various stages of their law school journey.
 It completely aligns with how law schools and LSAC evaluate academic records.
-So you need it for planning, applications, and academic decision-making.
+This makes it useful for planning, applications, and informed academic decision-making.

 Law School Applications (USA & UK):